What the OpenSSL Vulnerabilities Are... And Aren't (CVE-2022-3786 and CVE-2022-3602)

 Sonatype products are not affected by the OpenSSL vulnerabilities.

-The disclosure shows us that the vulnerability may open us up to a denial of service (DOS) attack, but it does not appear to facilitate data exfiltration or remote code execution (RCE).
+The disclosure shows that the vulnerability may open us up to a denial of service (DOS) attack, but it does not appear to facilitate data exfiltration or remote code execution (RCE).
 The original critical vulnerability is now split into two vulnerabilities ranked as "High" Severity.

 Several examples of OoB attacks may be used to exfiltrate data, including delayed cross-site scripting (XSS), server side request forgery (SSRF), and even email header injection.

 This category of attack has some overlap with data exfiltration in that a common vector of attack is OoB, as we described above.
 Out-of-band remote code execution (OoB RCE) is even its own category of attack.
-Anyone reading this is likely to fondly remember Log4Shell, a widespread Java vulnerability related to remote code execution.
+Anyone reading this will likely fondly remember Log4Shell, a widespread Java vulnerability related to remote code execution.

 According to the disclosure: